-Develop and promote climate-related educational materials for private landowners to empower them to make climate-informed decisions about their land: The majority of Vermont land is privately owned.
-Therefore, it is important that we are creating educational programs to encourage more climate friendly practices and learning.
-We will education around the impacts of climate change so that everyone in the state can work towards common goals.
+Develop and promote climate-related educational materials for private landowners to empower them to make climate-informed decisions about their land and waters: The majority of Vermont land is privately owned.
+Therefore, it is important to create educational programs to encourage more climate friendly practices and learning.

 Create and deploy river corridor and floodplain buffer extension-type program, that provides educational material and technical assistance for private landowners